 The atoms in the materials diffuse across the boundaries of the particles, fusing the particles together and creating one solid piece.
 Because the sintering temperature does not have to reach the melting point of the material, sintering is often chosen as the shaping process for materials with extremely high melting points such as tungsten and molybdenum.

-Similar to sintering, annealing alters the physical and sometimes chemical properties of a material to increase its ductility and reduce its hardness, making it more workable.
+Similar to sintering, annealing ovens alter the physical and sometimes chemical properties of a material to increase its ductility and reduce its hardness, making it more workable.
 It involves heating a material above its recrystallization temperature, maintaining a suitable temperature for a suitable amount of time, and then cooling.

-It is important to understand what features and functionality you need when choosing a sintering furnace.
-Determine the right type of sintering furnace by evaluating your application, the production processes needed, and a handful of other requirements.
+It is important to understand what features and functionality you need when choosing a sintering oven.
+Determine the right type of sintering oven by evaluating your application, the production processes needed, and a handful of other requirements.
 Consider these production needs or application process requirements when evaluating sintering furnaces:

-Sentro Tech provides high-quality technical support and service for our customers.
+Sentro Tech provides high-quality technical support and service for our customers who need maintenance for their sintering furnaces.
 We manufacture and ship products from our Ohio-based headquarters.
 Get the replacement parts you need quickly.
 We stock all replacement parts onsite.
-Heating elements, fiberboard installation, thermocouples and other electric parts ship at your earliest convenience.
+Heating elements, fiberboard installation, thermocouples, and other electric parts ship at your earliest convenience.

-We proudly serve our customers and offer a 100% satisfaction guarantee on all our high-temperature muffle furnaces.
+We proudly serve our customers and offer a 100% satisfaction guarantee on all our high-temperature muffle furnaces for sintering.
 Contact a Sentro Tech sales representative if you have specific questions about our products or your production needs.

 Address: 21294 Drake Rd., Strongsville, OH 44149 Phone: (440) 260-0364